Probabilistic Asynchronous Arbitrary Pattern Formation: Algorithm Details

 \subsection{Formation of a Guided Configuration 1}

 If the current configuration $P$ is not guided, and contains a CEB-set $Q$, we execute this phase to obtain a guided configuration.
 To do so, one robot has to be elected to guide the configuration.
 Once a unique robot is elected, other robots may still be moving.
 One way to be sure that the other robots are static is to give them new destinations.
-So, the elected robot moves on its circle with a small angle.
-After this move, the other robots can still detect the elected robot.
-Moreover, the angle of the elected robot can be computed by all robots, in the same way.
-Then, this angle can be used as a persistent memory.
-In more details, the robots can agree to perform some action depending on that angle.
-Particularly, just after the robot election, when the angle is smaller than a given $\varepsilon$, all the robots are ordered to move at the same distance from the center as the elected robot.
-After that, we are sure that all the robots are static, and the elected robot moves again on its circle to have an angle of $2\varepsilon$ from its original position, in the CEB-set.
-While this is done, all the other robots remain still, and the elected robot can then move toward the center of the configuration to create a guided configuration.
-We now give the formal definition of a CEB-set, how to compute it, and we detail the main parts of this phase, which are the robot election and how we use this robot to form a guided configuration.
+To do so, the elected robot moves on its circle with a small angle.
+After this move, the other robots can still detect the elected robot and compute the angle.
+This angle can be used as a persistent memory.
+For a given angle, each robot moves toward a deterministic destination.
+This ensure that at the end of the phase all the robots are static.
+Another angle is used at the end of the phase to form a guided configuration.

+The phase consists of two procedures: a robot election and using the elected robot to form a static guided configuration.

+First, we give the formal definition of the CEB-set and how to compute it.
+Then, we present the two procedures that use the property of the CEB-set to form a static guided configuration.

 \textbf{CEB-set Definition.} For a given point $c$, the \emph{string of angles} $SA_{c, r, o}(P)$ starting from a robot $r$ with orientation $o$ is the sequence of angles formed by the robots in $P$ with $r$, around Point $c$, and with Orientation $o$.
 If for two robots $r\neq r'$, the strings of angles $SA_{c, r, o}(P)$ and $SA_{c, r', o}(P)$ are equal, we say the configuration is \emph{regular} (this is tantamount to say the string of angles is periodic).
 Regular sets have been introduced by Bouzid et al.~\cite{BouzidDPT10} for solving the gathering problem.
-Its main properties is that there exists at most one point $c$ such that $SA_{c, r, o}(P)=SA_{c, r', o}(P)$, and this point is invariant by robots movement toward to, or away from $c$ (as it is also the Weber point).
+Its main property is that there exists at most one point $c$ such that $SA_{c, r, o}(P)=SA_{c, r', o}(P)$, and this point is invariant by robots movement toward to, or away from $c$ (as it is also the Weber point).
 Particular regular configurations are equiangular configurations (the period of the string of angles is $1$) and biangular configurations (the period of the string of angles is $2$).
 The point $c$ is called the center of regularity of the configuration.